romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As a systems administrator tasked with enhancing your company's development infrastructure, you're considering implementing GitHub Enterprise Server.
+Q: As a systems administrator tasked with enhancing your company's development infrastructure, you're considering implementing GitHub Enterprise Server.
 Which of the following is a key feature of GitHub Enterprise Server?
 <details><summary>Show the answer</summary><p>

 - **Runs on your infrastructure and governed by access and security controls you define**